 No Impact.
 Expansive soils are soils that increase in volume when they absorb water and shrink when they dry out.
-When buildings are placed on expansive soils, foundations may rise during each wet season and fall during each dry season.
-This movement may result in cracking foundations, distortion of structures, and warping of doors and windows, which may result in structural hazards.
 Roadway improvements at the project site would include the modification of the soil immediately below any roadway improvements.
 As discussed above, the Auburn series soils have a low shrink-swell potential.
-Further, construction of the improvements would include the addition of an aggregate base below the road
+Further, construction of the improvements would include the addition of an aggregate base below the road surface that would reduce potential impacts from soil expansion and contraction.
+Therefore, no impact associated with expansive soils is anticipated.

-- surface that would reduce potential impacts from soil expansion and contraction.
-Therefore, no impact associated with expansive soils is anticipated. - e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater?
+e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater?